meanie/meanie/README.md

 # Client side code and assets
 client

   # This is where your client side Angular application resides.
-Everything in this folder should be explicitly specific to your application.
+  # Everything in this folder should be explicitly specific to
+  # your application.
   |_ app

     # The home module of your application.
-Feel free to rename to anything that suits better (e.g. index, dashboard, ...)
+Feel free to rename to
+    # anything that suits better (e.g. index, dashboard, ...)
     |_ home

     # This folder contains the layout module for you application.
-It's a good place to store all common SASS stylesheets and templates.
+    # It's a good place to store all common stylesheets and templates.
     |_ layout

-    # This folder contains an Angular mock backend for your application.
-You can add new mock modules as needed.
-    |_ mock

-    # The main navigation module, for application wide navigation logic.
+    # The navigation module, for application wide navigation logic.
     |_ nav

-    # An example secured module.
-    |_ secure

-    # Any application specific, but shared services, directives and filters that don't belong to one specific module can be placed here.
+    # Any application specific, but shared services, directives and
+    # filters that don't belong to one specific module reside here.
     |_ shared

-    # An example user module implementation.
-    |_ user

-  # Common (non packaged) services, directives and filters are arranged in this folder.
-Everything in here is not specific to a particular application and could be recycled in other projects.
+  # Common (non packaged) services, directives and filters are arranged
+  # in this folder.
+Everything in here is not specific to a particular
+  # application and could be recycled in other projects.
   |_ common

   # Static assets for your client application go here.
-This is a good place to store fonts, images, audio files, etc. Anything in here will be copied as-is to the public folder.
+This is a good
+  # place to store fonts, images, audio files, etc. Anything in here
+  # will be copied as-is to the public folder.
   |_ static

   # Vendor resources reside here.
-Bower is configured to download all 3rd party resources into this folder, and this folder is excluded from the GIT repository.
+Bower is configured to download all
+  # 3rd party resources into this folder, and this folder is excluded
+  # from the GIT repository.
   |_ vendor

 # Server side code and assets
 server

   # This is where your server side Node/Express application resides.
-Everything in this folder should be explicitly specific to your application.
+  # Everything in this folder should be specific to your application.
   |_ app

   # Common (non packaged) node modules are arranged in this folder.
-Everything in here is not specific to a particular application and could be recycled in other projects.
+  # Everything in here is not specific to a particular application
+  # and could be recycled in other projects.
   |_ common

 # Environment configuration (shared by client and server)